 Patients may be completely asymptomatic at the time of their first infection with herpes simplex virus 1 or herpes simplex virus 2, but in some cases symptoms do appear.
 In children, these include:

 - Gingivostomatitis, i.e. inflammation and blisters on all oral mucosa, including the lips, tongue and inside of the mouth.

 In adults, symptoms of herpes labialis resulting from herpes simplex virus 1 can include:

 - Swollen cervical lymph nodes

-Formerly, most people were exposed to HSV-1 and HSV-2 as children.
+Formerly, most people were exposed to herpes simplex virus 1 and herpes simplex virus 2 as children.
 However, the age of first exposure has been rising in the West, and it is now common to be infected for the first time via oral-genital contact.

 Herpes labialis is very contagious.
 It is spread by coming into contact with the virus via the cold sore itself, coming into contact with the saliva of someone who currently has a blister, or by sharing plates, cups, eating utensils, towels, face-cloths, toothbrushes, tooth-mugs or razors with someone who currently has a cold sore.
 People who have a family member or intimate partner with an active cold sore are most at risk.

 An outbreak of herpes labialis is caused by the reactivation of a dormant herpes simplex virus 1 or herpes simplex virus 2 infection.
 Factors that can cause the infection to reactivate and lead to recurrent infection include: